kloba/kloba.github.io/_posts/2023-01-06-renew-power-bi-certification.md

 ![](/imgs/renew-power-bi.png)

 I work with Power BI on a daily basis, so I didn't feel like I needed any extra preparation.
-However, for those who are not as familiar with Power BI, I recommend going through the "Prepare for the renewal assessment" course on Microsoft Learn (https://learn.microsoft.com/en-us/certifications/power-bi-data-analyst-associate/renew/).
+However, for those who are not as familiar with Power BI, I recommend going through the "Prepare for the renewal assessment" [course on Microsoft Learn](https://learn.microsoft.com/en-us/certifications/power-bi-data-analyst-associate/renew/).
 It consists of 7 modules that will help refresh your knowledge and prepare you for the renewal assessment.

 The renewal assessment is a short, unproctored assessment that tests your current skills in your job role.
 It consists of 25 questions and took me about 45 minutes to complete.
 I was happy to see that I passed the assessment on my first try and received a notification that my certification had been extended for another year.